Infectious Waste Contaminating Air, Food, Water

 If you consider yourself a homeland defender, demand that the EPA update its risk assessments on the land application of sewage sludge, also known as biosolids.
 Thanks to outdated risk assessments, reckless policies and practices 700 million tons of infectious waste are being dumped into our food and water supplies every year.

 The EPA’s fraudulent sludge rule has never been based on science.
-New science now makes these policies outdated.
+New science now makes these bad policies outdated, too.
 The risk assessments always failed to account for radioactive waste, carcinogens and pharmaceuticals.
-Now, we know that they don’t account for deadly forms of protein known as prions, a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills with unparalleled efficiency.
+Now, we know that they don’t account for prions, a deadly and unstoppable form of protein that migrates, mutates, multiplies and kills with unparalleled efficiency.

-Prions are shed from people with neurodegenerative disease via blood, saliva, urine, feces, mucus and other bodily fluids.
+Prions are shed from people with neurodegenerative disease via blood, saliva, urine, skin, tissue, feces, mucus and other bodily fluids.
 Prions released from humans are the most aggressive and deadly mutation, because prions mutate as they move up the food chain.
 Wastewater reclamation is an even bigger threat than biosolids and sewage sludge.
 Wastewater treatment plants can’t stop prions, but they collect, incubate and distribute them back into the environment where they can kill again.
+Wastewater treatment plants are recycling brain disease.

 Dr. Stanley Prusiner, an American neuroscientist from the University of California at San Francisco, earned a Nobel Prize in 1997 for discovering and characterizing deadly prions and prion disease, also known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 Prions are a deadly and unstoppable form of protein that migrate, mutate, multiply and kill with unparalleled efficiency.